Friday 15 November 2019

-Bereavement Services despite being high profile council services are still under increasing pressure to become self-sustaining commercial ventures whilst still taking into account the vulnerability of their service users.
+Bereavement services, despite being high profile council services, are still under increasing pressure to become self-sustaining commercial ventures.
+In a time of austerity, local authorities continue to find their budgets shrinking and, as such, managers and staff alike are having to look for ways to compensate against these losses, either through service efficiencies, generating new sources of income, or innovative service delivery methodologies, whilst still taking into account the vulnerability of their service users.

-Whilst these challenges have to be met, the heart of the service is still to ensure it considers its customers’ needs at the most vulnerable time in their lives.
+But, whilst these challenges have to be met, the heart of the service is still to ensure it considers its customers’ needs during the most vulnerable time in their lives.